nightroman/PowerShellTraps/Basic/When-Process-block-is-called/README.md

 The script [Test-3.Pipe.nothing.ps1](Test-3.Pipe.nothing.ps1) shows what happens if nothing is piped to a command, either directly or via a result variable.
-Depending on a PowerShell versions these scenarios may be different.
+Depending on PowerShell versions these scenarios may be different.